Welcome to the Department of Psychology!

 Throughout the program, students are involved in research working with one or more faculty advisors (see Faculty Research Interests).
 Some students are paid research assistants in an ongoing research program related to the student’s area of concentration.
 Students develop their teaching skills by participating in a Teaching Practicum Program working as paid teaching assistants and, in some cases, teaching their own courses.

 Clinical program students continue their specialized work through courses closely coordinated with laboratory and practicum experience in a clinical setting.
 Although the primary prerequisite for beginning specialization in any area is successful completion of the core program, some additional screening is required in clinical psychology.
 Continuation into the second year of the Clinical program must be approved by the Clinical Area Committee.

-When sufficiently prepared through courses and research, and (in some cases) practicum experience, some students take major area written qualifying examinations.
+When sufficiently prepared through courses, research, and (in some cases) practicum experience, some students take major area written qualifying examinations.
 The requirements for these examinations are set by the areas.

 By the fourth year a student should have enough experience and knowledge of current research issues to begin formulating a dissertation proposal.

 Thereafter, the student concentrates primarily on dissertation research.
 The oral qualifying examination, focusing on the dissertation proposal, must be completed no later than the end of spring quarter of the fourth year.
 Upon completion of the dissertation, the student takes a final oral examination, defending his/her research and explaining its contribution to his/her field of knowledge.

-For a more detailed outline of the course of study, please see the Graduate Division's Program Requirements for Psychology or the Psychology Graduate Handbook.
+For a more detailed outline of the course of study, please see the UCLA Division of Graduate Education’s Program Requirements for Psychology or the Psychology Graduate Handbook.